The Ultimate "The Legend of Zelda: Breath of the Wild" Beginner's Guide!

 An “Up” Arrow on a Weapon Means It's Better Than What You're Currently Holding

-When you go to interact with a dropped weapon, you'll notice that it has either an up or down arrow, or a straight line.
+When you interact with a dropped weapon, you'll notice that it has either an up or down arrow, or a straight line.
 These indicators let you know if the item is better, worse than or the same as the item you're currently holding.

 Pause and Eat Meals Mid-Combat